Cyber attack hits 4 million current, former U.S. federal workers

 OPM detected new malicious activity affecting its information systems in April and the Department of Homeland Security said it concluded at the beginning of May that the agency's data had been compromised.

-The breach affected OPM's IT systems and its data stored at the Department of the Interior's data center, which is a shared service center for federal agencies, a DHS official said on condition of anonymity.
+The breach affected OPM's IT systems and its data stored at the Department of the Interior's data centre, which is a shared service centre for federal agencies, a DHS official said on condition of anonymity.
 The official would not comment on whether other agencies' data had been affected.

 OPM had previously been the victim of another cyberattack, as have various federal government computer systems at the State Department, the U.S. Postal Service and the White House.